 II.
 Introduction

 Listed as one of the top 100 endangered species in the world, the dusky gopher frog (DGF), Lithobates sevosus, is the most endangered species of frog in North America.
-Currently, this species is found to inhabit and breed in only two, genetically isolated ponds in Harrison County, Mississippi, meaning the population of DGF in Mississippi has little genetic mixing with other organisms within the same species.
+Currently, this species is found to inhabit and breed in only two, genetically isolated ponds in Harrison County, Mississippi, meaning each population of DGF in Mississippi has little genetic mixing with other organisms within the same species.
 Mississippi has been a known habitat for DGFs since the 1920s.
 Historically, the DGF inhabited the Gulf Coastal Plain in Southwest Alabama, Southern Mississippi, and Southeast Louisiana from east of the Mississippi River Delta to Mobile Bay.
 The reduction of long leaf pine forests, coupled with the highly specific habitat requirements of Lithobates sevosus, makes it especially challenging to federal land wildlife managers to maintain existing populations and increase the number of viable populations through reintroduction and/or establishment of new populations.

 Background Information:

 The dusky gopher frog was listed as an endangered species under the Endangered Species Act of 1973 on December 4, 2001 and received a priority number of 6 out of 12 which indicated a high degree of threat (USFWS 2014).
-Historically, records show existence of the DGF in Southwest Alabama, Southern Mississippi and Southeast Louisiana from East of the Mississippi River to the West of Mobile Bay.
+Historically, records show the existence of the DGF in Southwest Alabama, Southern Mississippi and Southeast Louisiana from East of the Mississippi River to the West of Mobile Bay.
 Currently only four populations of the species are known and are located in Southern Mississippi (USFWS 2014).
 Glen’s Pond was originally the only known breeding location for the DGF.
 Currently Glen’s Pond, two other naturally-occurring ponds and a fourth pond which was established as a recovery plan using translocation experiments are the only known ponds with DGFs (USFWS 2014).

 In an effort to save the DGF from extinction, the US Fish and Wildlife Service (USFWS) has initiated a recovery plan.
 The recovery plan has designated approximately 6,477 acres throughout Southwest Alabama and Southeast Louisiana as critical habitat for the dusky gopher frog (USFWS 2014).
-The strategy for the DGF consists of monitoring the current known ponds with DGFs; maintaining and enhancing existing populations on public and private land; identifying and securing additional dusky gopher frog populations and habitat; establishing new populations through translocation or reintroductions (USFWS 2014).
-In 2012 the DGFs priority number was changed to 5 because of taxonomic change but the high degree of threat and low potential for the recovery of the frog has not changed (USFWS 2014).
+The strategy for the DGF consists of monitoring the current known ponds with DGFs, maintaining and enhancing existing populations on public and private land, identifying and securing additional dusky gopher frog populations and habitat, and establishing new populations through translocation or reintroductions (USFWS 2014).
+In 2012, the DGFs priority number was changed to 5 because of a taxonomic change, but the high degree of threat and low potential for the recovery of the frog has not changed (USFWS 2014).

 The dusky gopher frog habitat includes upland sandy and sandy loam habitat.
 Historically, longleaf pine forests and wetland breeding sites within the forest were the optimal habitat (USFWS 2014).
 The DGF will only inhabit and breed in ephemeral wetland ponds that are geographically isolated from other water bodies, making rainfall the only source of water for these ponds.
 These need to be located on the topographic high of low lying areas.
 Ponds must also be hard bottomed, drain almost completely during the non-breeding season, have emergent and submergent vegetation present for egg attachment, and have open canopy cover which is essential for tadpole development.
-DGFs were historically known to live in abandoned gopher tortoise burrows however a decline in gopher tortoises has resulted in the DGF living in stump holes or small mammal burrows within the forest (USFWS 2014).
+DGFs were historically known to live in abandoned gopher tortoise burrows; however, a decline in gopher tortoises has resulted in the DGF living in stump holes or small mammal burrows within the forest (USFWS 2014).
 Since Lithobates sevosus has extremely specific habitat requirements, it makes recovery plans for the DGF enormously challenging.

 Project Objectives: